oxoob/rotl/README.md

 # rotl
 Roderick On the Line quotes for your .profile

+Already old stuff (a few years actually), I should have shared this earlier.

-Already old stuff, sort of minified to obscure all the lines that are in there.
+Sort of minified to obscure all the lines that are in there.
 I'm sure you can do this better.
 At least it's not written in python.